Mobile App Design Process – The Ultimate Guide

 Native apps will grow at an exceptional rate and the designers will work on creating apps with better UX and UI to increase the average time per user.

-A micro-interaction refers to a single task that has a single interaction with the app, product, or the website such as commenting on a blog.
+Definition A single task that has a single interaction with the app, product, or website, such as commenting on a blog.
+Transformed micro-interactions into smaller single-time interactions.

 Chase Buckley believes that these micro-mini interactions will storm the internet in 2017.